 This is unacceptable!

-Help me to understand why there is a delay in training for administrators, teachers, and students at our American schools?
+Help me to understand why there is a delay in training for administrators, teachers, and students within our schools?

-Please help me to learn how we can confront those barriers.
+Please help me learn how we can eliminate these delays.